aishsr/457A_A2_Q1/README.md

-ECE 457A: Simulated Annealing to find the global minimum on Easom function
+# ECE 457A: Simulated Annealing to find the global minimum on Easom function

-To run this program, run:
+To run this program:

 ```bash
 python3 457A_A2_Q1.py